Guardsquare/appsweep-action/README.md

 ### Using AppSweep Gradle Plugin in GitHub actions

-In case you use AppSweep Gradle plugin there is no need to provide, `TAGS`, `Library_FILE`, `MAPPING_FILE`, and `COMMIT_HASH` as they will be computed automatically.
-This is how to use the AppSweep Gradle plugin in GitHub actions.
+In case you use the AppSweep Gradle plugin there is no need to provide `TAGS`, `LIBRARY_FILE`, `MAPPING_FILE`, and `COMMIT_HASH` as they will be computed automatically.
+This is how to use the AppSweep Gradle plugin in GitHub actions:

 ```yaml
 # This workflow will initiate a Guardsquare AppSweep scan of your APK